1923 Edmonton municipal election: Voter turnout

 There were 13,016 votes cast out of 22,077 eligible voters, for a voter turnout of 58.9%.

 The number of spoiled votes was higher than any previous election but its exact number is unclear.
 It seems though that their presence did not have an impact on the fairness of the election.

 The number of spoiled votes varied from the mayoral and the aldermanic contests.
 At least 1200 were spoiled in the aldermanic contest, where the number of candidates was larger than the mayoral contest.
-Some of the spoiled votes were ballots improperly filled out (say with an X instead of a number showing ranking), but some were declared spoiled for contests where the pertinent part of the ballot was simply left blank, such as no first-choice preference being marked for mayor or no first-choice preference was marked for an alderman.
+Some of the spoiled votes were ballots improperly filled out (such as with an X instead of a number showing ranking), but some were declared spoiled for contests where the pertinent part of the ballot was simply left blank, such as no first-choice preference being marked for mayor or no first-choice preference was marked for an alderman.
 The number of spoiled ballots was larger than any previous city election but due to the use of STV in the aldermanic election, the final result in this election meant that only 3494 voters (out of 11,851) did not see their first choice elected.